 SQL node 2, and so on—to

 Each management node, data node, or SQL process must be assigned to a specific host, and is not allowed to run on any other host.
 An API node may be assigned to a single host, but this is not required.
 Instead, you can assign it to the special entry which the tree also contains in addition to any other hosts, and which acts as a placeholder for processes that are allowed to run on any host.
 Only API processes may use this . entry

 Adding processes.
 To add a new process to a given host, either right-click that host's entry in the tree, then select the Add process popup when it appears, or select a host in the process tree, and press the button below the process tree.
 Performing either of these actions opens the add process dialog, as shown here:

 Here you can select from among the available process types described earlier this section; you can also enter an arbitrary process name to take the place of the suggested value, if desired.

 Removing processes.
 To delete a process, right-click on a process in the tree and select delete process from the pop up menu that appears, or select a process, then use the button below the process tree.

-When a process is selected in the process tree, information about that process is displayed in the panel to the right of the tree, where you can change the process name and possibly its type.
+When a process is selected in the process tree, information about that process is displayed in the information panel, where you can change the process name and possibly its type.
 Important: Currently, you can change a single-threaded data node (ndbd) to a multithreaded data node (ndbmtd), or the reverse, only; no other process type changes are allowed.
 If you want to make a change between any other process types, you must delete the original process first, then add a new process of the desired type.